 Miki Reynolds is the Executive Director of Grid110, an early stage startup accelerator and community development non-profit she co-founded in 2014.
 She has 15 years of experience working in tech, ranging from digital marketing and creative services to software development and e-commerce.
 Miki’s current role at Grid110 focuses on building a more diverse startup ecosystem in Los Angeles, fostering community, and connecting the dots for entrepreneurs through access to mentoring and critical resources.
 Miki has accepted commendations from Los Angeles Mayor Eric Garcetti on behalf of General Assembly and Grid110, has been recognized by LA Biz Journal as a Woman of Influence, was named to Techweek’s #Techweek100 and sits on advisory councils for two of the Mayor’s diversity & inclusion initiatives: PledgeLA and WiSTEM LA.

 Natalia Martinez-Kalinina (Miami City Lead)

-Noreen is currently an early stage investor working at a fund in Silicon Valley and is looking for opportunities across any industry.
-Noreen graduated from UC Davis with a degree in pharmaceutical chemistry before moving into a product management position at ViVita Technologies.
+Noreen is an early stage investor working at a fund in Silicon Valley.
 Her experience included a wide range of working in biotech, biodevice, and telehealth markets.
 These experiences helped translate to her current investing expertise and she continues to focus her efforts on energy investing.
-Noreen also works with a number of organizations, including Chemistry for the Globe, Virmani Education Trust, and Sangha Seeds, as they look to improve healthcare, poverty, hunger, and other problems in India.
+Noreen also works with a number of organizations, including Chemistry for the Globe, Virmani Education Trust, and Sangha Seeds, as they look to improve healthcare, poverty, and other problems in India.

 Orrin Ailloni-Charas, MD, MBA